lsst-tstn/tstn-024/index.rst

     - Slewing
     - Offsetting
     - Taking an Image
-    - Launching a ccript and editing the configuration in LOVE
+    - Launching a script and editing the configuration in LOVE
     - Execution of a notebook